 From an empirical approach, Boessenkol (2002) provides an analysis for Canada which is consistent with many of the above theoretical predictions.
-Esteller and Sole (2002) estimate the impact of RTS grants on Canadian provinces income tax setting and find that tax rates are positively affected at least in receiving jurisdictions.
+Esteller and Sole (2002) estimate the impact of RTS grants on Canadian provinces income tax setting and finds that tax rates are positively affected at least in receiving jurisdictions.
 Baretti et al. (2002) illustrate for German states the dilemma between efficiency and equity coming from the implementation of a tax revenues equalization system.
 Dahlby and Warren (2003) obtain econometric results suggesting that the equalization system may have affected the Australian states' choice of tax rates.

 This paper aims to translate some results from the above theoretical literature to the case of public input provision.
 In particular, we extend the standard findings by Smart (1998) to productive public spending, modifying part of them.
 Also we discuss the effect of the degree of equalization on the marginal cost of providing the public input and on the tax setting.
 We build a theoretical model based on Boadway and Keen (1996), where per unit taxes on labor are levied by state governments.
-A productive public good is considered in line with Dahlby and Wilson (2003).
-On this issue, a distinction is required: while for public goods only the cost in terms of social welfare by raising revenues with distortionary taxation (the MCPF) has to be considered, with public inputs affecting tax bases a tax revenue effect must be taken into account as well (below such a combination of both concepts is called marginal cost of provision).
+A productive public good is also considered in line with Dahlby and Wilson (2003).
+Equalization is implemented through RTS-based grants.

-Among the main results, we find that although is to be expected that the MCPF lowers when RTS grants are used, the opposite also may occur under certain assumptions.
-As a result of this, an infraprovision of the public input could be attained with RTS transfers with respect to lump-sum, unconditional grants.
+Among the main results, we firstly find that although is to be expected that the MCPF lowers when RTS grants are used, this result must be qualified under certain assumptions.
+As a result of this, an infraprovision of the public good may be achieved with RTS transfers respect to lump-sum, unconditional grants.
 A second point is that under a RTS framework there does not exist an unambiguous relationship between the degree of fiscal equalization and the cost of public funds and the marginal cost of providing the public input.
-In some way, it is not clear that more redistribution necessarily leads to more inefficiency.

 The structure of the paper is as follows.
-Section 2 presents the theoretical model and the differences in terms of tax rates and FOC between lumpsum and equalization frameworks.
+Section 2 presents the theoretical model and the differences in terms of tax rates between lump-sum and equalization frameworks.
 Section 3 discusses how the degree of equalization affects optimality rules in the provision of public inputs and tax setting.
 Finally, section 4 concludes.

 2 The model.
-Second-best allocations with equalization grants where x^i is a private good used as numeraire and l_i is labor supplied2.
+Second-best allocations with equalization grants where $x^i$ is a private good used as numeraire and $l_i$ is labor supplied.
 Properties of function $u(x^i, l_i)$ are the standard ones.
 Representative household faces the following budget constraint:

 Let a federal country consisting of k states indexed by i, i = 1, 2, ..., k.
-Each state is populated by n^i identical households that are assumed to be completely inmobile.
-The share of total population living in region i is $\gamma^i = \frac{n^i}{N}$, where $N = \sum{i=i}^k n^i$.
+Each state is populated by $n^i$ identical households that are assumed to be completely inmobile.
+The share of total population living in region i is $\gamma^i = \frac{n^i}{N}$ , where $N = \sum{i=i}^k n^i$ .
 Preferences are represented by a common wellbehaved utility function: